yenbuilds/yenbuilds-flight-program/README.md

 > [!CAUTION]
 > This is a living project.
 Even principles that appear fundamental today may evolve over time.
-The intent is not to fix conclusions in place, but to continue exploring, building, and observing what emerges from the YenBuilds MSFS platform.
+The intent is not to fix conclusions in place, but to continue exploring, building, and observing what emerges from the YenBuilds FS Ecosystem of Tools.

 # YenBuilds Flight Simulation Ecosystem